Longshot City Character Sheet

 Longshot City character sheet

-Nothing tricky for these, I store the actual table contents in arrays to make them easier to move around – they’re quite long when the code formatter forces each number onto its own line.
-Just your standard comma separated values.
+Nothing tricky for these, just raw brute force.
+I store the actual table contents in arrays to make them easier to handle – they’re quite long when the code formatter forces each number onto its own line, just your standard comma separated values.

 I need to do another editing pass or two on the rules reference – probably rip out the entire initiative section (“let the GM tell you when it’s your turn, each combat round is one two-page spread long”) to make room for more examples.